Towards AI-assisted Neutrino Flavor Theory Design: Methods

 The flavons are assumed to acquire a \ac{VEV} scale equal to $ 0.1 \Lambda$, and thus influence the overall scale of the Yukawa couplings.
 On the other hand, the different \ac{VEV} alignment configurations for the flavon triplets determine the mass matrix structure, and hence the neutrino mixing observables.
 Here, the flavons are chosen to acquire one of the following typical \ac{VEV} configurations~\cite{Altarelli:2005yx,Ding:2011gt}:

 where $\omega = \exp\left( \frac{2\pi \mathrm{i}}{3}\right)$.
-The complex Clebsch–Gordan coefficients (see \Cref{app:A4,app:T19}) along with the complex \acp{VEV} in \cref{eq:vevchoices} are the sources of \CP violation, as the dimensionless coefficients $\alpha$ in \cref{eq:ModelsForML} are assumed to be real.
+The complex Clebsch–Gordan coefficients (see the supplementary subsubsections “$A_4$ properties” and “$T_{19}$ properties” in the “Supplementary Methods”) along with the complex \acp{VEV} in \cref{eq:vevchoices} are the sources of \CP violation, as the dimensionless coefficients $\alpha$ in \cref{eq:ModelsForML} are assumed to be real.
 Once the \acp{VEV} are chosen, the mass matrices can be constructed and the values of the effective parameters are obtained numerically through $\chi^2$ minimization using the standard \ac{PMNS} parameterization~\cite{ParticleDataGroup:2024cfk}.

-The number of free parameters, $n_p$, of the model is a strong heuristic estimator of its capacity to generalize to future experiments rather than simply describe current results, and will be a vital metric in our \ac{RL} approach.
-We factor out the dimensionful parameters by pulling out an overall scale and expressing related parameters as ratios, where possible.
+The number of free parameters, $n_p$, of the model is a strong heuristic estimator of its capacity to generalize to future experiments rather than simply describe current results, and will be a vital metric in the \ac{RL} approach.
+Dimensionful parameters are factored out by removing an overall scale and expressing related parameters as ratios where possible.
 For instance, one can always factor out one parameter $\hat{\alpha}_{(C)}$ in the first line in \Cref{eq:ModelsForML}, $\hat{\alpha}_{(D)}$ in the second line and $\hat{\alpha}_{(M)}$ in the third line.
 The mass scales are then given by $\hat{\alpha}_{(C)}v_d$ for the charged leptons and $\hat{\alpha}_{(D)}v_u^2/\Lambda \hat{\alpha}_{(M)}$ for the active neutrinos.
 This reduces the number of observables by one for each of the neutrino sectors and the charged lepton sector, and allows the fit to focus on the reduced parameter space of the mass ratios.
 Thus, the number of effective parameters is given by the number of dimensionless couplings $\alpha^{(i)}$ minus three.
-These effective parameters are fit to the observables in \Cref{tab:ExpDataLeptons} with some minimization software.
-Here, the \texttt{FlavorPy} package~\cite{FlavorPy} is chosen to perform the fits.
+These effective parameters are fit to the observables in Supplementary Tab.
+1 with some minimization software.
+Here, the \texttt{FlavorPy} package~\cite{FlavorPy,Baur:2022hma} is chosen to perform the fits.

-Several important aspects of neutrino flavor model-building have not been discussed here.
-For instance, the construction of the flavon potential, the \ac{RGE} running of the model parameters, and the corrections to the K\"{a}hler potential and the superpotential, some of which can induce theoretical uncertainties~\cite{Antusch:2005gp,Criado:2018thu,Almumin:2022rml}.
-Any neutrino flavor model will ultimately require a detailed study of these effects.